• Home

 • Albums & Lyrics

-Flying Hound Publishing, BMI
+Words &Music by Donna Hughes, Flying Hound Publishing, BMI

-Engineered by Steve Chandler at Hilltop Studios, Nashville, TN.
+Recorded at Hilltop Studios, Nashville, TN

 On a horse, he would ride